In Kentucky towns slammed by tornadoes, weary residents are picking up the pieces

 The scope of the devastation is mind boggling to many who see it.

-"We lost everything," said Beatrice Valero, 42.
+"We lost everything," said Beatriz Valero, 42.
 "It's very hard but were glad and we're thankful to God that we're alive."

 All but the two back bedrooms of the home where she raised her six children are gone, along with almost everything inside of it.

-When the tornado hit, Valero huddled in a hallway with her husband, Luis, and their 8-year-old granddaughter Alaya.
+When the tornado hit, Valero huddled in a hallway with her husband, Luis, and their 8-year-old granddaughter Alayah.

 "Yesterday I couldn't sleep all night," she said.
 "I didn't sleep all night again because I get like, very nervous and I couldn't fall asleep.
 I start hurting and then I shake."